ibm-cloud-docs/CDN/cdn-example-code.md

 }
 ```

-The `listVendor` code will display an array of vendors, as well as their status and features.
+The `listVendor` code displays an array of vendors, their status, and features.
 The example output shows one active vendor, Akamai.

 ```php
 Array